Coconut: Threshold Issuance Selective Disclosure Credentials with Applications to Distributed Ledgers: Comparison with Related Works

-\paragraph{Short and threshold issuance anonymous credentials} \sysname extends these previous works by presenting a short, aggregable, and randomizable signature scheme; allowing threshold and blind issuance, and a multi-authority anonymous credentials scheme.
-Our primitive does not require sequential aggregation, that is the aggregate operation does not have to be performed by each signer in turn.
+\paragraph{Short and threshold issuance anonymous credentials} \sysname extends these previous works by presenting a short, aggregable, and randomizable credential scheme; allowing threshold and blind issuance, and a multi-authority anonymous credentials scheme. \sysname primitives do not require sequential aggregation, that is the aggregate operation does not have to be performed by each signer in turn.
 Any independent party can aggregate any threshold number of partial signatures into a single aggregate credential, and verify its validity.